How Long Does Botox Take To Work?

 In places such as the corners of the eyes (crow’s feet) and tiny forehead wrinkles, for example, patients will often experience benefits more rapidly, according to the doctor.

-Trujillo, on the other hand, warns that the effects may take longer to appear in locations where the lines are deep or carved.
+Some Doctors say that the effects may take longer to appear in locations where the lines are deep or carved.
 In addition, he stated, “this includes the lines between the brows as well as very deep or etched forehead lines.”

 It is likely that bigger muscles getting fewer units (such as the forehead) may seem to kick in more slowly than smaller muscles (such as a weaker frown) receiving more units, according to the researcher.